thebakedspud/sample-tagger/SECURITY_REFERENCE.md

 # Security Policy Reference

-Sample Tagger is a React + Vite prototype deployed on Vercel.
+Playlist Notes is a React + Vite prototype deployed on Vercel.
 It imports public playlists, stores notes locally, and exposes two anonymous endpoints: `/api/anon/bootstrap` issues device/recovery codes, and `/api/anon/restore` redeems them.
 There is still no full user account system or database, but we now handle short-lived secrets for these flows.
 This document captures the guardrails we follow today and the improvements we plan as the app grows.
 Review it before shipping changes to authentication, data access, or infrastructure.

 ---